 Music: National Association of Schools of Music (NASM)

 Pharmacy & Health Sciences

-Students should be aware that, should they have complaints about their academic program or their financial aid, Lipscomb University has a complaint procedure located in the Student Handbook (see Student Expectations).
+Students should be aware that should they have complaints about their academic program or their financial aid, Lipscomb University has a complaint procedure described in the Student Handbook (see Student Expectations).
 To the extent possible, students should seek a resolution of such matters through the institution's complaint procedure before involving others.